 Build a Promise and Expectation Into Your Brand

-If you would like to build promise and expectation into your brand you need to be consistent throughout your website design, logo design, and other marketing material.
+If you would like to build promise and expectation into your brand you need to be consistent throughout your website design, logo design, communications, touch points and all other marketing material.
 First, it’s important to create a brand identity.
 This has to be something your target market will be attracted to.
 Your brand’s personality should represent the lifestyle and values of your target customers and this will help you appeal to them.
 Build your brand identity by creating buyer personas of your most profitable customers and use these to draw information and develop values.
 You can figure out how you can deliver them a promise based on these and the types of products and services you provide.